sigseg5/semap/README.md

 * Put this values to 30 line in main.rs, after that rebuild and reinstall service (from `Installation` section).

+# Configuration

+You can configure layout by pass valid dconf string to 37 line in main.rs

 # Installation

 * Run `bash build.sh` and `sudo bash install.sh` to build app and install `systemd` service.